hengshuaiyao/HengshuaiYao.github.io/README.md

 ## About me:

+Since February 2017, I am working on reinforcement learning and deep learning for autonomous driving.

-I am currently doing research on Reinforcement Learning and Deep Learning at Huawei Research Lab.
-Before that, I was building an AI game player and a character AI module for NCSoft (California).
+In 2016, I was building an AI game player and a character AI module for NCSoft (California).

-I had spent two years working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.
+In 2014, I was working on a mobile app startup (6 team members) in Edmonton during and after my PhD studies.

 When doing my Ph.D at University of Alberta (2008--2014), I was working on Reinforcement Learning, Reinforcement Ranking and Web Search.